LOADING ...

 Really.

 Massimo: And now, we are going to translate: "This is my left hand."
 Repeat after me: "Questa e' la mia mano sinistra."
-And "This is my right hand."
-Repeat after me: "Questa e' la mia mano destra."
+And now: "This is my right hand." after me: "Questa e' la mia mano destra."

-Ray: What is it doing?
+Ray: What is it you're

 Carl: I'm using the chicken to measure it.
 Have you ever a chicken to measure it?